Terror to Love

-Terror To Love (foaled 21 October 2007) is a New Zealand standardbred racehorse.
+Terror To Love (foaled 21 October 2007) is a New Zealand standardbred racehorse and stud stallion.
 He is best known for being a three-time winner of the New Zealand Trotting Cup, in 2011, 2012 and 2013.
 He was trained by Graham and Paul Court.

 Breeding

 Bred by Terence McDonald, he was from Love to Live by Western Terror who was the 3YO Canadian Horse of the year and winner of the: